Divorce/Separation

 01 Can I remain in the UK on my current visa?

 Unless you already have Indefinite Leave to Remain (ILR), you are likely to have a visa as a partner of a soldier, therefore your entitlement to remain in the UK is reliant on you having a subsisting relationship.
 Once you separate, you are no longer meeting the terms of that visa and are required to either return to your home country or to apply for a visa in a different immigration category.
+You will no longer be able to apply for ILR in the Armed Forces category.

 Back to top

-03 What visa can I apply for?
+02 What visa can I apply for?

 This will really depend on your personal circumstances.
+Please have a look at the options below and contact the F&C team for further assistance.

 2. Your marriage has broken down as a result of domestic abuse.
 You may be eligible to apply for ILR under the domestic abuse rules.
 See section below on Domestic Abuse.

 4. You don’t have a valid visa, but you have lived in the UK for 20 years, or if under 25, have lived here for half of your life.
 You should be eligible to apply for leave to remain on the basis of your private life.
-Contact AFF’s F&C team for assistance with the application.

 If you don’t meet any of the above circumstances, then you may find that your only option is to return to your home country.
 However, there are other exceptional circumstances, which may need to be taken into account.